hankeliu2015/snap_calculator/readme.md

 - inputStrValidation() funciton validate the current user input.
 Provide user options to re-enter corrected data.
 - operLimitValidation() function validate operator limits.
 Operators must be less then the total numbers - 1

-- postive and negative number input(edge case).
-Converting the cmdLineInput into an mixed array is necessary becuase each array element is able to be identified as negative/postive number or minus/plus operator.
+- enter postive $ negative number input: Converting the cmdLineInput into an mixed array is necessary becuase each array element is able to be identified as negative/postive number or minus/plus operator.
 Identifying each string with the same way is more much complex.

-- input data validation 1: if user mixed operators inside numbers, inputStrValidation() function will not process data and console log a message to remind user making correction on input data.
+- input data validation 1: if user mixed operators inside numbers, inputStrValidation() function will not process data and console log a message to remind user to enter correct data.

 - input data validation 2: If user add operators more than the numbers can operate, operLimitValidation() function will console log a message to ask user re-enter.
 The function will remove the the numbers and operators user just entered.

-- calculator utility features 1 - have not gaven user an option to clear out all the data.
-Need to add the promise error catch block to handle the promise rejection. show command still has bugs.
+- calculator utility features 1 - add 'clear' command for user to clear up all numbers 'saved' in calculator

 - calculator utility features 2 - user should have an undo command to undo clear-all-data.